jonnitto/Jonnitto.Sitemap/README.md

 * The property `metaRobotsNoindex` get observed.
 * Template-Less approach: All is done in TypoScript
-* With the NodeType Mixin `Jonnitto.Sitemap:RemoveFromSitemap` you can easily set which document node should not show up in the `sitemap.xml`. `TYPO3.Neos:Shortcut` is already done like that.
+* With the NodeType Mixin `Jonnitto.Sitemap:RemoveFromSitemap` you can easily set which document node should not show up in the `sitemap.xml`. `Neos.Neos:Shortcut` is already done like that.

-**Make sure to include the commented route in `Jonnitto.Sitemap/Configuration/Routes.yaml` before the TYPO3.Neos subroutes in your global ``/Configuration/Routes.yaml`.**

 License